Preference-based Online Learning with Dueling Bandits: A Survey: Applications

-Supporting clinical research that aims at recovering motor function after severe spinal cord injury, \citet{SuBu14} set up a dueling bandit instance to help paralyzed patients regain the ability to stand on their own feet.
-The feedback consists of a stochastically ranked subset of $ K $ tests, each of which corresponding physically to an electrical stimulation period applied to the spinal cord with a specific stimulus.
+Supporting clinical research that aims at recovering motor function after severe spinal cord injury, \citet{SuBu14} set up a dueling bandits instance to help paralyzed patients regain the ability to stand on their own feet.
+The feedback consists of a stochastically ranked subset of $ K $ tests, each of which corresponds physically to an electrical stimulation period applied to the spinal cord with a specific stimulus.
 The goal is to identify the optimal stimulus for a patient, and the ranking is based on a combined scoring of certain standing criteria by the observing clinicians (under noisy conditions).
-The authors introduce the Rank-Comparison algorithm, a modified version of \Algo{BTM} \citep{YuJo11}, which has an optimal expected total regret.
+The authors introduce the Rank-Comparison algorithm, a modified version of \Algo{BTM} (cf.\ Section \ref{subsec_btm_algorithm}).

 \citet{SuYuBu17} address the same application.
 To overcome the issue of very large action spaces, which is due to the huge number of different stimulating configurations and hinders a fast convergence of algorithms attempting to solve this problem, they consider correlation structures on the action space and exploit dependencies among the arms.
 This allows them to update a set of active arms instead of only a pair in each iteration of the algorithm.
 The authors propose $ \Algo{CorrDuel} $, an algorithm based on BTM.
 This algorithm is applied in a synthetic experimental setup and shown to perform better than algorithms that do not exploit correlation information.
 In a live clinical trial of therapeutic spinal cord stimulation, $ \Algo{CorrDuel} $ performs as good as specialized physicians.